 (a) If the GHG emissions have calculation methods specified in Table 120-1 of this section, use the methods specified in Table 120-1.

-(b) If the GHG emissions have calculation methods specified in WAC 173-441-130, use the methods specified in WAC 173-441-130.
+(b) If the GHG emissions have calculation methods specified in WAC 173-441-122 or WAC 173-441-124, use the methods specified in WAC 173-441-122 or WAC 173-441-124.

-(c) For all GHG emissions from facilities not covered in Table 120-1 of this section or persons supplying any product other than those listed in WAC 173-441-130, contact ecology for an appropriate calculation method no later than one hundred eighty days prior to the emissions report deadline established in WAC 173-441-050(2) or submit a petition for alternative calculation methods according to the requirements of WAC 173-441-140.
+(c) For all GHG emissions from facilities not covered in Table 120-1 of this section or persons supplying any product other than those listed in WAC 173-441-122 or WAC 173-441-124, contact ecology for an appropriate calculation method no later than one hundred eighty days prior to the emissions report deadline established in WAC 173-441-050(2) or submit a petition for alternative calculation methods according to the requirements of WAC 173-441-140.

 (4) Alternative calculation methods approved by petition.
 An owner or operator may petition ecology to use calculation methods other than those specified in Table 120-1 of this section to calculate its facility GHG emissions.
 Such alternative calculation methods must be approved by ecology prior to reporting and must meet the requirements of WAC 173-441-140.

+(5) Emissions subject to reporting, but not subject to the reporting threshold.
+Facilities required to report or voluntarily reporting under WAC 173-441-030(1) or (5) based on GHG emissions calculated under subsections (1) through (4) of this section must report the following regardless of the amount of GHG emissions.
+The following emissions do not count towards the reporting threshold in WAC 173-441-030(1).

+(a) Owners and operators of facilities that supply CO2 as described in WAC 173-441-122 (3)(b) must include those emissions as part of their facility report as described in that section.

+(b) Owners and operators of petroleum refineries and biofuel production facilities as described in WAC 173-441-122 (5)(d)(x) must include those emissions as part of their facility report as described in that section.